arr199/Link-sharing-app/README.md

 # Link-sharing app

+A user-friendly tool that enables individuals to share web links or URLs with others.

 <img width="50%" src="./public/preview.jpg"/>

 ### Website : https://devlinkss.netlify.app  ###

 ## Features

-- Users can log in and ensure the security of their data while managing their Links.
-- Users can authenticate themselves using their Google accounts
+- Users can authenticate themselves using their email and password or using their Google accounts.
-- Are able to create, read, update, delete links, and see previews in the mobile mockup
+- Are able to create, read, update, delete links, and see previews in the mobile mockup.
-- Drag and drop links to reorder them
+- Drag and drop links to reorder them.
-- Set a profile details information like profile picture, first name, last name, and email
+- Set a profile details information like profile picture, first name, last name, and email.
 - Share a link so that people can see a preview of their profile information and links.